-S Shock!
-At first you really don't like the idea - you may be upset, or even scared of the new idea Α Anger!
-You get angry - you want to fight against the idea R Rejection!
-You throw the new idea away, and don't want to have anything to do with it Α Acceptance!
-After thinking about it for a while, you realise it may be good after all, and you decide to accept it
+C Shock!
+At first you really don't like the idea - you may be upset, or even scared of the new idea 3 upset, or even scared of the new idea Α Anger!
+You get angry - you want to fight against the idea D Rejection!
+You throw the new idea away, and don't want R Rejection!
+You throw the new idea away, and don't want to have anything to do with it Acceptance!
+After thinking about it for a while, you Α realise it may be a good thing after all, and you decide to accept it